Consult a Social Security Disability Lawyer Austin, TX Today

 The SSA will look at your age, education and work history.
 If you can do other types of work, you will not get benefits.
 If you cannot do other work, you will receive benefits.

 Obviously, the process is not simple.
-It can become very complicated.
+It can become very complicated and confusing.
 Many people are denied benefits at first.
-In Texas, only 38% of appeal cases are approved.
-The average wait time for an appeals hearing is 13 months.
+In Texas, only 38% of appeals are won.
+The average wait time for an appellate hearing is 13 months.
 It usually takes 444 days for your appeal to be processed.

 In 2016, Texas had 86 administrative law judges (ALJs).
 These judges have to manage thousands of disability hearings.
-Overall, the system is clogged.
+Overall, the system is not perfect; it has flaws.
 The process is slow.
-Many things can, and do, go wrong.
+Many claims get denied because things can and do go wrong.

-If you want to get social security disability, don’t wait.
-Contact the experienced attorneys of Khattar Law, LLC today.
+If you want to get social security disability, contact our experienced Social Security Disability Lawyer Austin today at Khattar Law, LLC.